 - Right to work: All new employers are legally required to check if you are entitled to work in the UK.
 They will need to see either your passport, UK birth certificate or biometric residence permit.

-- The National Minimum Wage: This is the minimum amount of money anyone over 17 is legally entitled to earn per hour.
+- The National Minimum Wage: This is the minimum amount of money anyone aged 16 or over is legally entitled to earn per hour.

-- National Living Wage: This only applies to those who are over 25 and is the minimum amount of money they are legally entitled to earn per hour.
-Click here to use our salary calculator
+- National Living Wage: This only applies to those who are aged 23 or over and is the minimum amount of money they are legally entitled to earn per hour.
+Click here to use our salary calculator.

 - Equality and Diversity: Everyone is legally protected by the Equality Act 2010 from discrimination in the workplace.
 You can read more in our blog on Diversity & Inclusion.